FarihaHossain/Chest-X-ray-CNN/README.md

 # Chest-X-ray-CNN

-A classification model using Covolutional Neural Network for pneumonia
+A classification model using Covolutional Neural Network for pneumonia detection.

-different Retinal Diseases using Deep Learning from Optical Coherence Tomography Images.
-This code is part of the supplementary materials for the IEEE ICMLA 2019 for our paper Optic-net: A Novel Convolutional Neural Network for Diagnosis of Retinal Diseases from Optical Tomography Images.
-The paper has since been accpeted to IEEE ICMLA 2019 and will be preseneted in December 2019.

 Pre-requisite